Copy this photo ...

 But it became yet another politician’s vanity project, another white elephant.
 It is operated by Transport for London as part of the city’s transit system, but the number of people actually using it for transport is negligiblemost users are tourists, and out of season it’s pretty quiet.

 I was born and bred in London, but back for a short spell in August 2012 as we’d managed to get tickets to the 2012 Olympics closing ceremony, and were taking that opportunity to see some different bits of the city.
-London during the Olympics was a joyous placethere just seemed to be a friendly, positive feeling among everyone then.
+London during the Olympics was a joyous placethere just seemed to be a friendly, positive vibe among everyone then.
 We took the Tube and a bus to North Greenwich, and poked our noses in The Dome for a couple of minutes just to say we’d done it.
 Then we paid our fare and climbed aboard the cable car.

 All views look better on a clear sunny day, but this was one of those dreary, overcast downers that London endures all too often.
 The ride was fun, and despite the gloom we got good views up and down the Thamesthe Thames Barrage, the Woolwich Ferry, Canary Wharf, and down onto London City Airport.
 A few miles to the north east we could see the Olympic Stadium where we had been the day before, with the Orbit Tower beside it (white elephants come in all shapes and sizes.)
 And of course we could look down onto the roof of the Dome.